cinemagoer/cinemagoer/docs/usage/data-interface.rst

 Information sets
 ----------------

-Cinemagoer can retrieve almost every piece of information of a movie or person This can be a problem, because (at least for the "http" data access system) it means that a lot of web pages must be fetched and parsed.
+Cinemagoer can retrieve a lot of information for a movie or person.
-This can be both time- and bandwidth-consuming, especially if you're interested in only a small part of the information.
+Depending on the selected information sets, this can mean additional database queries, especially if you're interested in only a small part of the information.

 The :meth:`get_movie <imdb.IMDbBase.get_movie>`,
-:meth:`get_person <imdb.IMDbBase.get_person>` and
-:meth:`get_company <imdb.IMDbBase.get_company>` methods take an optional
+:meth:`get_person <imdb.IMDbBase.get_person>` methods take an optional
 ``info`` parameter, which can be used to specify the kinds of data to fetch.
 Each group of data that gets fetched together is called an "information set".